 Step 4 – Add half of the flour, and keep mixing with the hand whisker to make a homogeneous batter that resembles a pancake mix.

 Step 5 – Add the rest of the flour and keep incorporating either with a wooden spoon or with a hand mixer with kneading hooks.
 All ingredients should come together in a sticky dough.
 Keep mixing with the hand mixer for 5 minutes, or if you are kneading by hand, add a bit more flour in order to help your process, as the dough is very sticky.
-You can also use a scrapper to fold the dough if it helps.
+You can also use a scrapper to fold the dough if that works better for you.
+I have my Kitchenaid Valentina so I let her do the job.

 Step 6 – In the bowl, mix the dough for 5-10 minutes until smooth.
 Then grease a clean bowl and move your dough there, cover it with a kitchen towel and let it rise in a warm place until it doubles in size, for 1-1.5 hours.
-I usually do this in the oven, turning the light on but keeping the temperature off.
+If you live in a cold country you can do this in the oven, by turning the light on but keeping the temperature off.

 Step 7 – Line a baking tray with oven paper and dust it with flour and keep it ready on a side.
 Flip the dough on a floured surface, dust it in flour and roll it to ½ inch thickness.
 With a round 2 ½ – 3 inches cooky cutter or drinking glass, cut rounds.
 Place the rounds on the oven tray.
 Use the remaining dough to cut more rounds, you can shape the last one or two with your hands by making a ball and flattening it in the oven tray so it looks similar to the others.
 Cover the rounds with a kitchen towel and place them to rise for the second time in a warm place for 45 minutes.
 Uncover them for the last 15 minutes, so that they will develop a skin.

 Step 8 – After the second rise, your rounds will look pretty puffed up already – the excitement!
-If you are put off by the frying part, you can coat them in egg wash (with one egg yolk and half a cup of milk) and stick them in the oven at 180° for 20-25 minutes until they are golden brown, Just as for the fried ones, make sure to eat them on the same day as they will dry a lot if you leave them for the next day.
+If you are put off by the frying part, you can coat them in egg wash (with one egg yolk and half a cup of milk) and stick them in the oven at 180° for 20-25 minutes until they are golden brown.
+Make sure to eat them on the same day as they will dry a lot if you leave them for the next day, alternatively, you can freeze them to be consumed on demand.

 Flip them and let fry until the other side has reached the same colour (it should take 30 seconds or so).
-Transfer the krapfen on a plate or baking tray lined with kitchen paper and repeat the process until you have fried all your krapfens.
+Transfer the bomboloni on a plate or baking tray lined with kitchen paper and repeat the process until you have fried all your doughnuts.

 Step 10 – Let them cool.
-Then place your jam or crème pat into a piping bag with a round tip.
-Stick a chopstick in the side of the Krapfen to create a tunnel.
+Then place your passion fruit curd into a piping bag with a round tip.
+Stick a chopstick in the side of the bomboloni to create a tunnel.
 Pipe in some of the filling.
 Repeat for all your bomboloni.
-Apologies for the lack of photos – it was a rather messy moment and I didn’t have any extra hands to take a photo of the piping.
-Here’s a photo of the baked ones finished: